wp-plugins/birchschedule/readme.txt

 * Admin modification of appointments made by customers of your site
 * Booking for specific time in a day
 * Multi-currency support
-* Supported languages:English, Dutch(by Edwin ten Brink)
+* Supported languages: English, Dutch(by Edwin ten Brink)

 = Desired Businesses =
 * Client scheduling ( Beauty salon, Spa management, Hairdresser, Massage therapist, Acupuncture, Photographers)